Leonardo-1107/tempMPM/docs/source/mpm.rst

 The heart of AutoMPM lies in its algorithmic predictions.
 Discover the standard class structure for encapsulating gold mine prediction algorithms:

 - ``__init__(self, params)``: Initialize the algorithm with parameters, unpacking them to the super class.
-- ``predicter(self, X)``: Unveil 2-class results and probability predictions for sample classifications.
+- ``predictor(self, X)``: Unveil 2-class results and probability predictions for sample classifications.

 Hyperparameter Constraints
 --------------------------